 If you hold A-K on a flop of 10-Q-K, out of all the 169 nonequivalent hands, only 14 have you beat at this point.
 That means only 8% of the possible hands have you beat.

 The 8% number is not accurate to figure your odds at losing this pot, though, as the odds of being dealt AA are far lower than those of being dealt something like 4-7.
 Not to mention you already have one of the aces, which makes being dealt AA even more improbable.

 What you need to see here is that with only one other person having been dealt a hand, the chance of them having you beat is very slim.
 On a full table there will always be nine times more hands dealt with the chance at beating your own.

-Now that we're on board with the idea of your hand's worth being determined by the value of your highest card, it will be easy to explain the "any ace" concept.
+Now that we're on board with your hand's worth determined by the value of your highest card, it's easy to explain the "any ace" concept.

 The better a player you are, the more aggressive you can be without being reckless.
 The more aggressive you can be as a heads-up player, the more often you'll find yourself winning the match.

 How to Play Heads-Up: Any Pair